drclaws/dr.analyzer/README.md

 The analyzer is for 64-bit only including your analyzed program but in future it will support 32-bit systems and programs.

+Also it only supports single-process programs for now.

 ## Requirements

   + [Detours](https://github.com/microsoft/detours) – detouring library developed by Microsoft